 The Tule Lake Subbasin (Subbasin) Groundwater Sustainability Plan (GSP or Plan) was adopted on December 14, 2020, by the four Groundwater Sustainability Agencies (GSAs).
 The four GSAs are the City of Tulelake GSA, Modoc County GSA, Siskiyou County GSA, and the Tulelake Irrigation District GSA, which were formed in accordance with the Sustainable Groundwater Management Act (SGMA) to prepare and implement the GSP for the Subbasin.
 Collectively, these four GSAs will be referred to as "GSAs".
 The GSP was submitted to the California Department of Water Resources (DWR) on January 31, 2022, consistent with the January 31, 2022, deadline for submission of GSPs by medium priority basins.
+On January 18, 2024, DWR transmitted a letter (DWR Letter) to the GSAs which stated that the GSP was found to be "incomplete" and identified two corrective actions relative to minimum thresholds (MTs) established in the GSP.
+At the direction of the GSAs, MBK Engineers and Tulelake Irrigation District GSA staff met with DWR staff four times to discuss the DWR Letter and the GSAs' plan to address the corrective actions.
+Following these discussions and after the corrective actions had been addressed, the GSAs resubmitted the revised GSP on July 16, 2024.
+On February 27, 2025, the GSAs received a determination letter from DWR identifying that the revised GSP had been approved.
+Included with the determination letter were nine recommended corrective actions and other suggested improvements.
+By January 31, 2027, the GSAs will prepare and submit to DWR a Periodic Evaluation and Amended GSP for the Subbasin which will address these items.
 Figure 1-1 shows the location of the Tulelake Subbasin and the GSAs.

-SGMA Regulation § 356.2(c) requires GSAs to submit an Annual Report to DWR by April 1 of each year following the submission of the GSP, except for those years when 5-Year Plan updates are submitted.
-This Annual Report provides Subbasin information for WY 2023.
+SGMA Regulation § 356.2(c) requires GSAs to submit an Annual Report to DWR by April 1 of each year following the submission of the GSP.
+This Annual Report provides Subbasin information for WY 2024.
 The SGMA Regulation requires the Annual Report to cover groundwater elevations and change in groundwater storage, groundwater extractions, surface water supply, and a description of GSP implementation progress.
 This Annual Report was prepared and submitted to DWR under the guidance of the GSAs and Plan Manager and is consistent with DWR's Annual Report Elements Guide.
 A completed elements guide checklist is provided as Appendix A.

-The WY type2 for 2023 was dry (D).
+The WY type2 for 2023 was very dry (VD).
 As per the 2015 Klamath Project Operations Plan by the United States Bureau of Reclamation (Reclamation), the project water demand from Upper Klamath Lake (UKL) for a full supply is 390,000 acre-feet (AF) during the irrigation season.
-During the 2023 irrigation season, the Project Supply allocation (which is the surface water supply to irrigation districts including the Tulelake Irrigation District (TID)), for the Klamath Project was 260,000 AF.
+During the 2024 irrigation season, the Project Supply allocation (which is the surface water supply to irrigation districts including the Tulelake Irrigation District (TID)), for the Klamath Project was 260,000 AF.
 From 2011 through 2018 the Project Supply ranged from 239,000 AF to 390,000 AF, with an average of approximately 314,000 AF.
-The recent drought conditions and lack of project supply in conjunction with changes in regulations and operations has resulted in increased coordination between TID, the Klamath Water User's Association, other Klamath Project water districts, Reclamation, the Klamath Project Drought Response Agency, and other local agencies.
+The recent drought conditions (WY 2020 through WY 2022) and lack of project supply in conjunction with changes in regulations and operations has resulted in increased coordination within the Klamath Basin and the Tulelake Subbasin between TID, the Klamath Water User's Association, other Klamath Project water districts, Reclamation, the Klamath Project Drought Response Agency, and other local agencies.